dado3212/letterboxd-gaps/README.md

 - Max image width for shorter lists
 - TMDB attribution in the UI
 - Letterboxd attribution in the UI
-- Make the drag/drop also selectable
+- Have a button to select .zip instead of just drag/drop
 - Show some actual text of how to use the website
-- Hover to see movies
 - Zip support
 - Inlcude MySQL databases in this repo